Winter and Spring 2021 Reopening Plan

 *Surveillance testing will be conducted on residential students who arrive prior to Friday, February 5 on the day they move in.

-Weekly surveillance testing on all students and faculty who physically work or reside on campus and any staff who regularly report to work physically on campus will be conducted to monitor the presence of COVID-19 in our on-campus population.
+Weekly surveillance testing of all students who take in-person classes or labs, reside in campus housing, work on campus, or use on campus facilities, and any faculty who teach in-person classes and staff who regularly report to work physically on campus, will be conducted to monitor any presence of COVID-19 in our population.

 In-person labs and classes will meet on-campus density protocols consistent with New York State and the governing local health department guidelines.